zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/sources/index.md

 pageTitle: Sources Addon - An Essential addon for YOOtheme Pro
 ---

-Create content sources from structurally complex or service dependent data, such as Database Tables, CSV files, Instagram Media, Google Spreadsheet, and many other. {% .lead %}
+Create content sources from configuration or service dependent data, such as Database Tables, CSV files, Instagram Media, Google Spreadsheet, and many other. {% .lead %}

 Get started in the next section or dive into one of the topics bellow.